1999 NFL season: Draft

-The 1999 NFL Draft was held from April 17 to 18, 1999 at New York City's Theater at Madison Square Garden.
+The 1999 NFL draft was held from April 17 to 18, 1999, at New York City's Theater at Madison Square Garden.
 With the first pick, the Cleveland Browns selected quarterback Tim Couch from the University of Kentucky.

-Expansion Draft
+Expansion draft

 Held on February 9, 1999, 150 players were left unprotected by their teams for the Browns to select in the 1999 NFL expansion draft.
-With the first overall pick, the Browns selected Center Jim Pyne from the Detroit Lions.
+With the first overall pick, the Browns selected center Jim Pyne from the Detroit Lions.

 Referee changes

 Jerry Markbreit retired prior to the 1999 season.
-He joined the NFL in 1976 as a line judge before being promoted to the referee in just his second year.
-To date, he is the only NFL referee to officiate four Super Bowl games: Super Bowl XVII, Super Bowl XXI, Super Bowl XXVI, and Super Bowl XXIX.
-Jeff Triplette was promoted to referee to replace Markbreit.
+He joined the NFL in 1976 as a line judge before being promoted to referee in just his second year.
+He is the only NFL referee to officiate four Super Bowl games: Super Bowl XVII, Super Bowl XXI, Super Bowl XXVI, and Super Bowl XXIX.
+Jeff Triplette was promoted from back judge to referee to replace Markbreit.